ICCL Summer School 'Reasoning', September 13 - 26, 2015, Dresden

 - Living: For food and living no exact information can be given as this is too individual.
 A calculation for Saxon law amounts to 24 EUR per day.

-- Public transportation: If you want to use public transports, please see for the ticket fares and possibilities.
+- Public transportation: If you want to use public transports, please see Info and Venue for the ticket fares and possibilities.

 - Cultural program: We don't charge any addition for our cultural program.
 Only for some single events you may need some little money for food etc. as mentioned on the event information pages.